ChesterCheung/ChesterCheung.github.io/_posts/2019-8-1-DL-Cat&Dogs-Binary-classification.md

 > Also its my first time to finish one deep learning work myself.

+My works are all based on Kaggle platform to have a better operation and are more convinent  to commit and modify.
+Also this is the general way

 [DL of Cats & Dogs Binary Classification](https://www.kaggle.com/chestercheung/dl-of-cats-dogs-binary-classification)

 Keras of Tensorflow has a directory-centric api but kaggle kernels cannot write too many files.
 We read in the images and rescale the values to between 0 and 1.
 You then make an ImageDataGenerator that preprocesses the data.
 If you overfit augment the data and add dropout.